ArnavKucheriya/NJIT_CS100/README.md

 # NJIT_CS
-CS Course Classes at New Jersey Institute of Technology [NJIT]\
+CS Course Classes at New Jersey Institute of Technology \[NJIT]

-Algorithms and Data Structures.
+## Algorithms and Data Structures.
+- Python
+- Java

 ## Programming Languages Used
 - Python (Python 3.11.5 (64-bits))